daninnewyork/Bloodhound/README.md

 ### Instance Methods

 #### promise.then

+Registers optional callbacks for success, failure, and notification, and returns a new promise.
+If your success or failure callback returns a value, it will become the new value of the returned promise.
+If either callback throws an exception the returned promise will be rejected with the error.
+If either callback returns a promise, the original promise will be resolved or rejected with the returned promise.

+    Promise.delay(10, 'a')
+        .then(function(value) {
+            log(value); // 'a'
+            return 'b';
+        }).then(function(value) {
+            log(value); // 'b'
+            return Promise.delay(30, 'c');
+        }).then(function(value) {
+            log(value); // 'c'
+            return Promise.reject('some reason');
+        }).catch(function(reason) {
+            log(reason); // 'some reason'
+        }).done();

 #### promise.tap

+Registers a callback that will be invoked when the promise resolves.
+The callback will be provided with the resolved value, but anything you return from the callback will be ignored.
+If your callback throws an error, it will be ignored.

+    Promise.delay(50, 'hello')
+        .tap(function(value) {
+            log(value); // 'hello'
+            return 'world'; // ignored
+        }).then(function(value) {
+            log(value); // still 'hello'
+            return value + ' world'; // not ignored
+        }).then(function(value) {
+            log(value); // 'hello world'
+        }).tap(function(value) {
+            throw new Error('this is ignored');
+        }).then(function(value) {
+            log(value); // still 'hello world'
+        }).done();

 #### promise.catch

+Registers a callback that will be invoked only if the promise is rejected, and returns a new promise that will be resolved or rejected based on the callback's behavior.

+If the callback does not return anything, the returned promise will be resolved.
+If the callback returns a value, the returned promise will be resolved with that value.
+If the callback throws an exception or returns a rejected promise, the child promise will be rejected.

+    Promise.delay(50, new Error())
+        .catch(function(err) {
+            // by handling the error, the original
+            // promise will switch from rejected
+            // to resolve UNLESS we re-throw the
+            // error or return a rejected promise throw err;
+            // or: return Promise.reject(err);
+        }).done();

+    Promise.delay(40, new Error())
+        .catch(function(err) {
+            // let's handle the error; if we
+            // do not return anything, then we
+            // effectively "swallowed" the
+            // rejection and converted this
+            // to a resolved promise; if we
+            // explicitly return a value, it
+            // will become the new resolved
+            // value for any chained handlers:
+            return 'new value';
+        }).then(function(value) {
+            log(value); // 'new value'
+        }).done();

+The ability to swallow exceptions is just one reason why calling `done()` is so important at the end of a promise chain.
+It ensures that any *un-*handled exceptions are rethrown so your application won't end up in an inconsistent state.

 #### promise.notified

+You can schedule a notification callback to be invoked whenever an update is announced.
+Long-running operations can take advantage of notification callbacks to present status data to the user (e.g. in the form of a progress bar).

+    new Promise(function(resolve, reject, update) {
+        $('#myBar).css({width: 0}).show();
+        // do long-running operation #1
+        update(20); // 20% done
+        // do long-running operation #2
+        update(45);
+        // do long-running operation #3
+        update(70);
+        // do long-running operation #4
+        update(100);
+    }).notified(function(percent) {
+        $('#myBar').css({width: percent});
+    }).finally(function() {
+        $('#myBar').hide();
+    });

+The static methods `hash` and `settle` will call any registered notification handlers automatically with the percent of promises that have been settled at any point in time.

 #### promise.finally

+Allows you to register a callback that will be invoked when the promise is settled, regardless of whether it was resolved or rejected.

+    Promise.delay(50, 'resolved')
+        .finally(function(value) {
+            log(value); // resolved
+        }).done();

+    Promise.delay(50, new Error())
+        .finally(function(value) {
+            log(value); // Error
+        }).done();

 #### promise.done

+This is a very important method.
+The golden rule of promises is:

+    If you do not return the promise, you must call done.

+Calling `done()` is what throws any unhandled rejections up to the browser, ensuring any errors in your application can be found and handled correctly.
+Look at the following example:

+    Promise.resolve(new Date()).then(myHandler);

+    // because we don't call done here, what would
+    // happen if an exception occurred in the myHandler
+    // method? we would never know the error occurred
+    // because it would have been converted into a
+    // rejected promise!

+    Promise.resolve(new Date()).then(myHandler).done();

+    // now any unhandled rejections will be propagated
+    // up to the UI so we know a problem occurred

+Calling `done()` also persists timing data to your collectors.
+Because promises can be chained together into complex trees, there is no other way for Bloodhound to know that you are done constructing the promise tree and that it is safe to persist.

+    function myLongRunningOperation() {
+        // because we are returning the promise,
+        // we DO NOT call done(); this ensures
+        // callers can incorporate this promise
+        // into their trees -- we have to rely
+        // on them calling done() at the correct
+        // time and place
+        return Promise.delay(2000, 'sample data');
+    }

+    Promise.all([
+        myLongRunningOperation(),
+        someOtherLongRunningOperation(),
+        anotherLongRunningOperation(),
+        ...
+    ]).trackAs('lots of operations').done();

+    // we call done() when it's finally safe to
+    // look for unhandled exceptions and to persist
+    // the timing data to collectors

 #### promise.timeout

+If the promise is not settled in the amount of time specified, automatically reject it.
+You can provide a custom rejection string, or use the default of 'timed out'.

+    Promise.delay(50).timeout(20); // rejects after 20ms with 'timed out'
+    Promise.delay(50).timeout(100); // does not time out
+    Promise.delay(50).timeout(20, 'too slow'); // rejects with 'too slow'

 #### promise.spread
 #### promise.trackAs